Arjuna Mahendran: Singapore queries Sri Lanka's allegations of impropriety by Mr.Mahendran

 The commission handed over the report on Central Bank bond issuance to the President Maithripala Sirisena on 30 December 2017 and the Presidential Secretariat made available the full report in PDF form from its website for public viewing.
 In the findings of the report, Arjuna Mahendra was held directly responsible for causing a loss of LKR 11,145 million to public institutions.
 However, Prime Minister Ranil Wickremesinghe has announced that 'No financial loss will be caused to the government on account of the Central Bank Bond issue since the government will recover the Rs 9.2 billion involved from Perpetual Treasures Ltd. according to the procedure recommended by the Presidential Commission.
 The Central Bank functioning under the Ministry of National Policy has already blocked and retained a fund of Rs 12 billion belonging to the Perpetual Treasures Ltd' In 2016 an independent report published by the UN High Commissioner for Human Rights stated that Such Commissions of Inquiry in Sri Lanka rarely served a useful purpose and stood in the way of competent institutions fulfilling their objectives.

-The prolonged nature of the inquiry may be linked to a growing rift between Sri Lanka's president and Prime Minister and the two political parties they each represent in an increasingly fraught coalition government.
-A group of ministers from the President's party along with opposition MPs failed in a recent attempt to pass a motion of no-confidence against the Prime Minister in Sri Lanka's Parliament.
-A key issue in the motion was the Prime Minister's alleged interference in the Central Bank.
-The President has subsequently had to prorogue Parliament President Sirisena was accused by Australian authorities of soliciting a bribe from an Australian contractor and his chief of staff was caught red-handed by Police while accepting cash from a businessman in the carpark of a hotel.